Building Community Bonds In Public Schools

 Duration - 1 Month

-Communication, feeling of community and parent involvement are integral to a child's early education success.
+Communication, feeling of community and caretaker involvement are integral to a child's early education success.

-However there currently isn't one communication app which does everything well for parent/teacher communication.
+However there currently isn't one communication app which does everything well for caretaker/teacher communication.
 Some are better with visual communication, some with text.

-Design a product for parents, that gives them what they need to be involved in their child's educational experience, without the shortcomings from other apps.
+Design a product for caretakers, that gives them what they need to be involved in their child's educational experience, without the shortcomings from other apps.